-1) Intermittent - intermittent operation can be adjusted by turning the knob toward (A) (Slower) or (B) (Faster).
-Also, the intermittent operation speed varies in accordance with the vehicle speed.
+Intermittent - intermittent operation can be adjusted by turning the knob toward (A) (Slower) or (B) (Faster).
+Also, for vehicles equipped with speed dependent wipers, the intermittent operation speed varies in accordance with the vehicle speed.
 (For example, when the vehicle speed is high, the intermittent operation speed will be faster.)